platformland/electric-book/book/text/self-service.md

 Designing for self-service is not just about meeting the needs of developers and designers.
 Working hard to make your platform easy to procure is also important.

 The GOV.UK Notify team spent lots of time writing Memorandums of Understanding in plain English.
-They also calculated that they could offer the platform to many of users without charging.[^11]
+They also calculated that they could offer the platform to many users without charging.[^11]

 When planning your user research, make sure to include people responsible for procurement and finance.
 Map out procurement 'pain-points' and prioritise addressing them.